Module 4: Marketing Your Rental Vacancy – LandlordPass

 Copy the Craigslist ad template, fill in your unit details, and save it as a master file for future vacancies.

-Set up an auto-response message and a short pre-screening form for incoming leads.
+Set up an auto-response message and a short pre-screening form for incoming leads before the first ad goes live.

 Review your ad copy for any language that could violate BC Human Rights Code s.
-10. Adjust to describe the property, not preferred tenants.
+10. Describe the property, not the preferred tenant.

 Frequently Asked Questions

 In a soft market, yes.
-Many tenants still use Craigslist, others rely on Facebook, and some start with rental portals.
-Cross-posting your ad (with the same core information) increases good-fit applications without significant extra work.
+Many tenants still use Craigslist, others rely on Facebook, some search Kijiji, and others start with dedicated rental portals.
+Cross-posting your ad — with the same core information — increases good-fit applications without significant extra work.
+The goal is one strong ad adapted for four platforms, not four different ads.

 Ten to fifteen clear photos usually strike the right balance.
-Show every major room and key feature.
-If tenants feel they understand the layout and condition, they're more likely to book a viewing and less likely to be surprised later.
+Show every major room and key feature — living area, kitchen, bedrooms, bathrooms, storage, parking, outdoor space.
+If tenants feel they understand the layout and condition, they are more likely to book a viewing and less likely to be surprised when they arrive.

-No. Family status, age, and lawful source of income are protected grounds under BC’s Human Rights Code.
-Phrases like “no kids,” “professionals only,” or “ideal for young couple” can support a human rights complaint.
-Focus on the unit, not the renter’s personal characteristics.
+No. Family status, age, and lawful source of income are protected grounds under BC's Human Rights Code.
+Phrases like "no kids," "professionals only," or "ideal for young couple" can support a human rights complaint.
+Real BC tribunal cases have resulted in awards ranging from $1,100 to $10,000.
+Focus on describing the unit, not the type of renter you prefer.

-“No smoking” is generally acceptable because it relates to property condition and safety, not a protected ground.
-“No pets” is also allowed in most cases, but you must still accept certified guide and service dogs.
-Be clear in the ad about your actual policy and required pet deposits if you allow pets.
+"No smoking" is generally acceptable because it relates to property condition and safety, not a protected ground.
+"No pets" is also allowed in most cases, but you must still accept certified guide and service dogs regardless of your pet policy — refusing accommodation for a disability-related service animal is discrimination.
+Be clear in your ad about your actual policy and required pet deposits if you allow pets.

 Within a few hours is ideal.
 Many tenants message multiple landlords at once.
-A fast, professional reply — even if it’s an automated template that includes next steps — significantly improves your chances of booking a viewing with good applicants.
+A fast, professional reply — even if it is an automated template that includes next steps — significantly improves your chances of booking a viewing with good applicants.
+Set up your auto-response before the ad goes live, not after.

 Yes.
-Asking for move-in date, number of occupants, employment status, reason for moving, and pet details is standard.
-Avoid questions that touch protected grounds (for example, religion or ethnicity).
-Use the pre-screening answers to decide who to invite for showings, then follow your full screening process in later modules.
+Asking for move-in date, number of occupants, employment status, reason for moving, and pet details is standard and appropriate.
+Avoid questions that touch protected grounds — for example, do not ask about religion, immigration status, or whether the applicant has children.
+Use the pre-screening answers to decide who to invite for showings, then follow your full screening process covered in Modules 5 and 6.